 The Township will continue to have a short survey available for businesses and residents, including an internet performance test.
 Click on "How you can help" below for more information on current surveys and past surveys.

 Current Initiatives & Advocacy

-Staff continue to work with local Internet Service Providers(ISP) and advocate on behalf of the Municipality with various levels of government.
+Staff continues ongoing work with local Internet Service Providers(ISP) and advocating on behalf of the residents and businesses with the Municipality with various levels of government.